rust-gamedev/rust-gamedev.github.io/content/news/028/index.md

 tons of variety between playthroughs.
 It's made using the [Bevy Engine](https://github.com/bevyengine/bevy).

-This month Molecoole launched it's [steam page][molecoole-steam]!
+This month Molecoole launched its [Steam page][molecoole-steam]!
 They also added [new weapons][weapon-twitter] and new [bosses][boss-twitter].

-In december their main focus will be on audio, and polishing the game.
+In December their main focus will be on audio, and polishing the game.

 [molecoole-steam]: https://store.steampowered.com/app/1792170/Molecoole/
 [weapon-twitter]: https://twitter.com/kiss_mrton/status/1459567092995403776